spring-media/la-shared-github-workflows/README.md

 ### Deployment Slack Notification Workflow

+The Slack deployment notification notifies our slack channel `#t_loyalty_notifications` whether a deployment was successful or not.

 #### Usage

-The Slack deployment notification consist of an extra job that needs to be added to your deployment pipeline.
+The Slack deployment notification consists of an extra job that needs to be added to your deployment pipeline.

 Add the job `inform-slack` to the end(!) of your github actions file.
 Then you will and exchange the ID in `needs: [<ADD JOB ID>]` and in